A Semi-Parametric Bayesian Generalized Least Squares Estimator: Conclusion

 \section{Conclusion}

-In this paper we address the potential violation of the assumptions made by parametric Bayesian \textsc{gls} estimators that the unobservables are homogeneous regarding their distributions.
-Such assumptions are likely to be problematic in reality particularly when micro data are used, as the features of individuals or households are likely to lead to the distributions of observations being different.
-We present a semi-parametric Bayesian \textsc{gls} where the error distribution is a non-parametric mixture of normal distributions by introducing a Dirichlet process prior on the hyper-parameters of the errors.
-The number of normal components is decided jointly by the data and the prior in such a mixture of normals, which is able to cover a large variety of distributions.
-The errors are grouped by the $\mathcal{DP}$ prior, with those in the same group having the same hyper-parameters and thus the same distribution.
-Two specific cases of the semi-parametric Bayesian \textsc{gls} are then introduced, which are the \textsc{sur} for equation systems and the \textsc{rem}/\textsc{crem} for panel data.
+In this paper we address the potential violation of the assumptions made by parametric Bayesian \textsc{gls} estimators that the errors are homogeneous regarding their distributions.
+Such assumptions are likely to be problematic in reality particularly when micro data are used, as the features of individuals or households are likely to lead to observations having different distributions.
+We present a semi-parametric Bayesian \textsc{gls} where the error distribution is a non-parametric mixture of normal distributions by introducing a Dirichlet process prior on the distributional parameters of the errors.
+The number of normal components is decided jointly by the data and the prior in such a mixture, which is able to cover a large variety of distributions.
+The errors are grouped by the $\mathcal{DP}$ prior, with those in the same group having the same distributional parameters and thus the same distribution.
+Two specific cases of the semi-parametric Bayesian \textsc{gls} are then introduced, which are the \textsc{sur} for equation systems and the \textsc{rem} for panel data.